-In "receiveOnePing" method, you need to receive the structure ICMP\ECHO\REPLY and fetch the information you need, such as checksum, sequence number, time to live (TTL), etc. Study the "sendOnePing" method before trying to complete the "receiveOnePing" method.
+In the "receiveOnePing" method, you must receive the structure ICMP\ECHO\REPLY and fetch the necessary information, such as checksum, sequence number, time to live (TTL), etc. Study the "sendOnePing" method before trying to complete the "receiveOnePing" method.

-You do not need to be concerned about the checksum, as it is already given in the code.
+You do not need to be concerned about the checksum, as it is already in the code.

 This lab requires the use of raw sockets.
-In some operating systems, you may need administrator/root privileges to be able to run your Pinger program.
+In some operating systems, you may need administrator/root privileges to run your Pinger program.